Code-Institute-Submissions/MSP-7/testing.md

         Functionality available:
                 Basic HTML and CSS settings,
-                Javascript enabled for initial geo location of weather, Basic search (using either enter or left click to submit) Background updates based on weather main content Test Results:
+                Javascript enabled for initial geo location of weather, Basic search (using either the enter key or left mouse click to submit) Background updates based on weather main content Test Results:
                 Initial location (using long/lat from browser) is operational if user allows - message on page if geolocation request declined
-                Ability to search for a city (user enter to submit) Ability to search for a city (user left mouse click to sumbit) Invalid submittion does not currently produce an error Still exists -  any City name entered will default to the American location.
+                Ability to search for a city (using enter key to submit) Ability to search for a city (user left mouse click to sumbit) Invalid submittion does not currently produce an error Still exists -  any City name entered will default to the American location.